 Fetch Rewards allows you to earn 25 points from each grocery receipt you scan (any store).
 However, you earn even more points when the receipt has items on it that are a particular brand or part of one of their current promotions.
 I love that you can cash out at just 3,000 points for a $3 gift card–it doesn’t take long to earn enough points to reach that level.

 Open up the CoinOut app, hit scan, and snap a photo of your receipt.
 CoinOut will then reward you with a random amount of cents.
 I have earned as high as .08 cents for one receipt.
 The best part–you can cash out for an Amazon gift card whenever you want, although I would wait until you at least have a few dollars.
 Go here to sign-up for CoinOut.

 You can earn more Shopkick points by scanning your receipts, but I tend to stick to the point earning actions that don’t require buying a thing–and there a few of them.
 My favorite way to earn is by opening up the discovery tab and watching the short video ads for anywhere from 1 point to as much as 5 points.
-Use the links above to get the app you need for your phone to get started with Shopkick.

 5. Checkout 51

 Checkout 51 has changed over the years.
 I used to use the app’s any brand rebates to save money at Aldi, but now it doesn’t offer those.
 Instead, it offers rebates that tend to be $1 or higher on name-brand items.
 It still works at any store, though.
 I might not be able to grab a rebate each week, but I still look because when I can, it is always worth my time and effort.
 Go here to sign-up for Checkout 51.